-Landscape Values: Fast growth rate Can be tip-pruned for informal hedging/screening or limbed-up as a small “patio tree” Minimal root-heaving of concrete at least two feet away (with deep watering) Attracts hummingbirds & butterflies Forage for West Coast Lady Butterfly caterpillars
+Landscape Values: Fast growth rate Can be tip-pruned for informal hedging/screening or limbed-up as a small “patio tree” Minimal root-heaving of masonry at least two feet away (with deep watering) Attractive evergreen foliage plant (e.g. when out of bloom) Attracts hummingbirds & butterflies Forage for West Coast Lady Butterfly caterpillars

 Native Range: Anacapa, San Clemente, and Santa Catalina Islands